openid/fapi/fapi-2_0-security-profile.md

      purpose.
 Some top-level domains, like `.bank` and `.insurance`, have set such a policy and therefore protect all second-level domains below them.
-  2. When using TLS 1.2, servers shall only use cipher suites allowed and not depricated in the "TLS Cipher Suites" registry in the "Transport Layer Security (TLS)
+  2. When using TLS 1.2, servers shall only use cipher suites allowed and not deprecated in the "TLS Cipher Suites" registry in the "Transport Layer Security (TLS)
 Parameters" registry group {{!RFC8447}}{{!RFC9847}}.
   3. Servers shall not support CORS [@!CORS.Protocol] for the authorization endpoint, as clients must perform an HTTP redirect rather than access this endpoint